Should You Repair Old Appliance Or Buy A New One?

 It seems that there are three, possibly intentional, design flaws.

 1. The stainless steel drum is held in place by an aluminum bracket called the spider assembly.
 However, stainless steel and aluminum will react in dirty detergent water in a process known as Galvanic Corrosion.
-This causes the aluminum to slowly corrode and eventually fail.
+This causes the aluminum to corrode and eventually fail slowly.
 This sounds like how my unit failed.
 The loud knocking noise during the spin cycle was probably due to the damaged spider assembly.
 To replace this assembly, I would have to remove the entire tub/drum combination from the washer, and the parts would cost about $200-300.

-2. The stainless steel drum also has three protruding screws that can scratch the outer plastic tub if the inner stainless steel drum comes lose.
+2. The stainless steel drum also has three protruding screws that can scratch the outer plastic tub if the inner stainless steel drum comes loose.
 In the final load, the washer spewed out a handful of shredded white plastic bits.
 I assume this came from the scratched outer plastic tub when the spider assembly broke.
 If the outer tub leaks, it would cost another $300 to replace it.

 3. The washer also comes with substandard ball bearings that put additional pressure on the drum while it spins inside the tub.
-This additional pressure eventually weakens the spider assembly causing it to fail prematurely.
+This extra pressure eventually weakens the spider assembly causing it to fail prematurely.
 The ball bearings cost $50 or more depending on where I get them.

 All in all, this repair could cost over $600 in parts, plus time and/or labor for the repairman.
 I think I made the right choice to simply buy a new machine.
 The parts I needed to repair the old machine would cost more than half what I spent originally, and it could cost more than a new machine!
 On top of that, there’s no guarantee that I’ll be successful at repairing the darn thing.

 Have you ever run into a similar situation before?
-What did you decide to do and were you satisfied with the outcome?
+What did you decide to do, and were you satisfied with the outcome?

-23 Comments
+37 Comments

 Four Pillars